linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

         SELECT * FROM mailserver.virtual_domains;

-1. Exit MySQL:
+1. Exit MariaDB:

         quit

 ### Email Addresses

-1. Log in to the MySQL server:
+1. Log in to the MariaDB server:

         sudo mysql -u root